libapps/libapps-mirror/nassh/docs/options.md

 Control internal field trial settings.
 These are not currently documented as they aren't meant for normal users.

+## `--debug-xxx`

+Control internal debug settings.
+These are not currently documented as they aren't meant for normal users.

 [Relay Protocol]: relay-protocol.md
 [Section 6 of RFC4251]: https://tools.ietf.org/html/rfc4251#section-6